 Noble alleges that, while she was in Weinstein's hotel room, she was put on the phone with an unnamed producer from The Weinstein Company.
 The producer allegedly told her that if she was "a good girl and [did] whatever [Weinstein] wished" they "would work with her" in the future.

 The lawsuit also states that Weinstein's brother Bob "facilitated commercial sex acts in foreign commerce."
 By filing a sex trafficking lawsuit rather than a sexual assault one, the statute of limitations is extended to ten years, BuzzFeed explains.
 This means Weinstein could still face criminal charges in connection with Noble's allegation.

 "The federal trafficking sex trafficking lawsuit is a very promising and novel legal theory because, at the end of the day, it may be a way to get around a statute of limitations that currently might bar a lot of lawsuits against Weinstein," attorney Manny Medrano told BuzzFeed News.

 According to Variety, Noble is being represented by Jeffrey Herman, who is also the lawyer for actress-model Dominique Huett.
-Last month, Huett filed a $5 million civil suit against The Weinstein Company alleging that Weinstein sexually assaulted her and the company knowingly covered up his behavior.
+Last month, Huett filed a £3.75 million civil suit against The Weinstein Company alleging that Weinstein sexually assaulted her and the company knowingly covered up his behaviour.